codyaverett/memento/personal/tasks.md

 - [ ] [[Learning and documenting rust]]
 - [ ] Getting better at CSS by taking Josh C's course
 - [ ] [[Garden Upgrades]]
+- [ ] Plan out writing a music book and toolset

 ## Done